Spent nuclear fuel: Storage, treatment, and disposal

 Spent nuclear fuel is stored either in spent fuel pools (SFPs) or in dry casks.
 In the United States, SFPs and casks containing spent fuel are located either directly on nuclear power plant sites or on Independent Spent Fuel Storage Installations (ISFSIs).
 ISFSIs can be adjacent to a nuclear power plant site, or may reside away-from-reactor (AFR ISFSI).
 The vast majority of ISFSIs store spent fuel in dry casks.
 The Morris Operation is currently the only ISFSI with a spent fuel pool in the United States.

 Nuclear reprocessing can separate spent fuel into various combinations of reprocessed uranium, plutonium, minor actinides, fission products, remnants of zirconium or steel cladding, activation products, and the reagents or solidifiers introduced in the reprocessing itself.
 If these constituent portions of spent fuel were reused, and additional wastes that may come as a byproduct of reprocessing are limited, reprocessing could ultimately reduce the volume of waste that needs to be disposed.

 Alternatively, the intact spent nuclear fuel can be directly disposed of as high-level radioactive waste.
-The United States has planned disposal in deep geological formations, such as the Yucca Mountain nuclear waste repository, where it has to be shielded and packaged to prevent its migration to humans' immediate environment for thousands of years.
+The United States originally had planned disposal in deep geological formations, such as the Yucca Mountain nuclear waste repository, where it would be shielded and packaged to prevent its migration to humans' immediate environment for thousands of years.
 On March 5, 2009, however, Energy Secretary Steven Chu told a Senate hearing that "the Yucca Mountain site no longer was viewed as an option for storing reactor waste."
+As of 2019, the status of the Yucca Mountain site is in political limbo.

 Geological disposal has been approved in Finland, using the KBS-3 process.

 In Switzerland, the Federal Council approved in 2008, the plan for the deep geological repository for radioactive waste.

 Remediation

 Algae has shown selectivity for strontium in studies, where most plants used in bioremediation have not shown selectivity between calcium and strontium, often becoming saturated with calcium, which is present in greater quantities in nuclear waste.
 Strontium-90 is a radioactive byproduct produced by nuclear reactors used in nuclear power.
 It is a component of nuclear waste and spent nuclear fuel.
-The half life is long, around 30 years, and is classified as high-level waste.
+The half-life is long, around 30 years, and is classified as high-level waste.

 Researchers have looked at the bioaccumulation of strontium by Scenedesmus spinosus (algae) in simulated wastewater.
 The study claims a highly selective biosorption capacity for strontium of S. spinosus, suggesting that it may be appropriate for use of nuclear wastewater.
 A study of the pond alga Closterium moniliferum using non-radioactive strontium found that varying the ratio of barium to strontium in water improved strontium selectivity.